rsdoiel/antenna/socal_north.md

 ---

-## 5 people die in Eaton Fire as evacuation orders expand beyond Altadena
+## Eaton Fire forces 100K people under evacuation orders, 5 deaths reported

-date: 2025-01-08, updated: 2025-01-08, from: The LAist
+date: 2025-01-08, updated: 2025-01-09, from: The LAist

 Officials say the death toll rose to five Wednesday as the fire continues to burn uncontrolled.
+A tap water advisory has been issued by the city of Pasadena.

 <br>